@stable-canvas/comfyui-client - v1.4.1

 // You can instantiate manually

-const invoked = new InvokedWorkflow({ /* workflow */ }, client);
+const invoked = new InvokedWorkflow({ /* workflow payload */ }, client);

 // or use the workflow api to instantiate